mossmanpete/canvos-3/README.md

 # Canvos v3
 Reconstructed from the ground up to be better
+Built on Processing 3, Node.js, and a various array of other things, perhaps eventually including linux

-# currently updating files, do not clone
+## Currently updating files, do not clone

-## New Features (as opposed to old CanvOS versions)
+## New Features (as opposed to old(er) CanvOS versions)
 - Client now runs in app as opposed to web browser (faster, better performance)
 - Can utilize storage both on host and client devices, like two drives
 - Upgraded terminal